 Now, researchers have evidence that ancient dallying between species from two watersheds led to very genetically diverse hybrids that could adapt in many ways to a new life in this lake.
 Increasing evidence has shown that hybridization, once considered detrimental, can boost a species’s evolutionary potential.
 Suspecting that might be the case in these fish, researchers sequenced hundreds of cichlid genomes, built family trees, and compared the genomes of fish throughout that part of Africa.
 They discovered that parts of cichlid genomes have been mixed and matched in different ways through time, with various descendants being repeatedly separated and reunited as lakes and rivers dry up and refill.
 These hybrids had extensive genetic diversity that fueled rapid speciation (Pennisi 2018).

-And even more radical than hybridization has been the dramatic, endosymbiotic origin of different life forms at the cellular level.
+Even more radical than hybridization has been the dramatic, endosymbiotic origin of different life forms at the cellular level.
 This has yielded some of the most decisive evolutionary transitions of all time.
 For example, the presence of chloroplasts (in plant cells), mitochondria (in animal cells), and perhaps a number of other cellular organelles — including possibly the eukaryotic cell nucleus — are now thought to have resulted from the merger of very different life forms.
 That is, a once free-living, single-celled organism becomes permanently internalized as a functioning part of a different (host) single-celled organism.

 It took a long time for biologists to accept theories of endosymbiosis, which were first put forward more than a hundred years ago.
-This is hardly surprising because of the seemingly insuperable nature of the problem: once joined together, the two cells, with their entirely different life cycles, would have to proceed harmoniously through all the necessary and diverse functions of the new, united entity, including cell division.
+This is hardly surprising because of the seemingly insuperable nature of the problem: once joined together, the two cells, with their entirely different life cycles, would have had to “figure out” how to proceed harmoniously through all the necessary and diverse functions of the new, united entity, including cell division.
 So it seemed that a successful merger of two very different organisms would have required an almost unthinkable and well-directed sort of “management” by both the host organism, and the internalized one.
 But the truth appears to be that, at critical moments in evolutionary history, such powers were indeed exercised.

 Still further, we should not forget the broad fact of horizontal gene transfer — that is, the movement of genetic material laterally between different kinds of organisms rather than vertically through inheritance from biological parents.
 This movement is often mediated by bacteria or other microorganisms, and can involve the transmission of genes between widely differing organisms.
 This gene mixing is known to have occurred extensively, especially in simpler life forms.
 It, along with the other processes discussed immediately above, raises serious questions about the branching-tree model of diversifying life, based on vertical inheritance from parents to offspring, and also about the conventional idea of slow, linear, evolutionary change based on random mutations.